roryl/lucee-book/creating_custom_tags.md

 Handling all of these execution areas is done in a single Component.

 ##Handling the Start Tag
-When executing a custom tag, Lucee looks for a function in the component called onStartTag().
+When executing a custom tag, Lucee looks for a function in the component called onStartTag() and it calls it.

 Here is an example of a minimal custom tag: